Multiwinner approval voting

-Multiwinner approval voting,' sometimes also called approval-based committee (ABC) voting, refers to a family of multi-winner electoral systems that use approval ballots.
-Each voter may select ("approve") any number of candidates, and multiple candidates are elected.
+Multiwinner approval voting,' sometimes also called approval-based committee (ABC) voting, is a kind of multiwinner elections in which the voters cast approval ballots.
+In multiwinner voting there is a set of candidates, and each voter votes by submitting a subset of the candidates that he approves (supports).
+A predetermined voting rule then selects a predetermined number of candidates as the winners.

-Multiwinner approval voting is an adaptation of approval voting to multiwinner elections.
+Definitions

+The goal is to construct a committee with k members.
+There is a set C of m candidates; usually m>k (otherwise the problem is trivial).
+There are some n voters.
+Each voter i, let A_{i} ⊆ C be the set of candidates approved by voter i.
+A multiwinner voting rule takes k and the A_{i} as an input, and returns a subset W ⊆ C of winners, such that |W|=k.
+The utility of voter i for a committee W is the number of approved winners it contains, u_{i}(W) = |A_{i} ∩ W|.

+Multiwinner voting rules

 In a single-winner approval voting system, it is easy to determine the winner: it is the candidate approved by the largest number of voters.
 In multiwinner approval voting, there are many different ways to decide which candidates will be elected.

-Approval block voting

-In approval block voting (also called unlimited voting), each voter either approves or disapproves of each candidate, and the k candidates with the most approval votes win (where k is the predetermined committee size).
-It does not provide proportional representation.

-Proportional approval voting

-Proportional approval voting refers to voting methods which aim to guarantee proportional representation in case all supporters of a party approve all candidates of that party.
+The simplest multiwinner voting rule is block approval voting, in which the k candidates with the largest number of approvals are elected.
+This rule corresponds to the utilitarian rule, as it maximizes the total satisfaction.
+However, it is unfair as it does not provide proportional representation.

+Various other multiwinner voting rules have been developed in order to guarantee various forms of proportional representation.
 Such methods include proportional approval voting, sequential proportional approval voting, Phragmen's voting rules and the method of equal shares.
 In the general case, proportional representation is replaced by a more general requirement called justified representation.

 In these methods, the voters fill out a standard approval-type ballot, but the ballots are counted in a specific way that produces proportional representation.
 The exact procedure depends on which method is being used.